-Having preconceived the idea to stop by for brunch, I was serendipitously delighted to find the lodge within walking distance to the campground at which I was staying.
+Having preconceived the idea to stop by for brunch during the planning stages of this northern excursion, I was serendipitously delighted to find the lodge within walking distance to the campground at which I was staying.
 Judge CR Magney State Park; North-East Minnesota’s last State Park with a campground before crossing into Canada.

 “lounge in the comfortable lodge or hike the beautiful Brule River trail in search of the Devils Kettle (a stream of water that mysteriously disappears) high up within a rocky cauldron in the river.
 They fish the Brule for trout or roam the Lake Superior beach in search of agates.
 They sit on the Lake's wide shore to glimpse the eagle that perches in his favorite tree, or to watch the Canadian geese trimming the grass.
 Or like Peter Ramey, a camera buff, many guests love to run outdoors with camera in hand to capture a gloriously full, pink sunset.”

 It’s the later, which brought me the lodge’s way.
 To hike the trails and parks of the Superior National Forest in the cool, autumnal color the deciduous trees of the North-Woods produce this time of year; to capture the soft pink glow of sunset draping over the great lake, “Gitchi Gumi”.